Manorhamilton: Bee Park Resource Centre

 The Bee Park Resource Centre is a facility on the site of the former community centre.
 The centre has a large main hall which stages concerts and community events.
 The Bee Park Centre is also used by youth, sport, disability and childcare groups.
 The North Leitrim Women's Group and The North Leitrim Men's Group are also located here.

 Square

 A public square has been developed adjacent to Manorhamilton Castle on the former fair green.
 The square, which incorporates an outdoor performance platform, features an abstract sculpture, sourced from the local Leitrim Sculpture Centre.

 Famine graveyard

 This plot is one of three graveyards opened shortly before and during the Great Famine of 1845 - 1849.

 Megalithic sites

 The north Leitrim area features a number of pre-historic sites of interest.
 This includes the nearby O'Donnell's Rock plateau, where several well-preserved stone forts and passage tombs are located.
+Just off the Leitrim Way, on Tullyskeherny hill, there are two court cairns and two gallery graves.
 Cairns and other tombs are also visible on Benbo Mountain and at the summits of surrounding mountains.
 On lower ground, the remains of ringforts and cashels, tombs and other structures are dotted throughout the landscape.
-Lisdarush Ring Fort is an Iron Age site which can be seen just off the Rossinver road approximately 2 mi from Manorhamilton.
+Lisdarush Ring Fort is an Iron Age site which can be seen near the Rossinver road approximately 2 mi from Manorhamilton.